Beer Industry Seeks Excise Duty Reform Amid N425bn Loss Warning - THISDAYLIVE

 Led by BSG Chairman and CEO of International Breweries Plc, Carlos Coutino, the delegation expressed concern over the unsustainable tax burden placed on beer manufacturers, many of whom are still recovering from the 2023 naira devaluation and broader macroeconomic instability.

-A technical report presented by PricewaterhouseCoopers (PwC) during the meeting, revealed that current excise policies have not only eroded industry revenues but are also straining affordability.
-The data showed that the average Nigerian now needs to work up to three hours to afford a single bottle of beer, raising alarm over public health risks from a potential shift towards unsafe, unregulated alternatives.
+A technical report presented by PricewaterhouseCoopers (PwC) during the meeting revealed that current excise policies have not only eroded industry revenues but are also straining affordability.
+The data showed that the average Nigerian now needs to work up to three hours to afford a single bottle of beer, raising alarm over public health risks from a potential shift toward unsafe, unregulated alternatives.

 In her response, Oduwole commended the BSG’s data-driven approach and collaborative tone, assuring the delegation that the ministry remains open to engaging stakeholders in crafting balanced, equitable reforms.